Invarion/invarion-docs/docs/rapid-plan/integrated-mapping/importing-roads.md

 4.Once your base road layout is drawn up, you can print it, use the fax mode icon to convert it or start adding your traffic management information.

-## Importing road names and speed limits
+## Importing Road Names and Speed Limits

 After using the Roads Import tool, right-click on the imported roads and select "Import road data" as seen below.